-Florida PCA presbytery suspends pastor, Ligonier staffer
+Florida PCA presbytery suspends pastor

 A cross sits atop a church steeple.
 GoforthStudios / iStock / Getty Images Plus via Getty Images

 The Central Florida Presbytery of the Presbyterian Church in America, or PCA, on Thursday suspended Burk Parsons from ministry.
 He is the senior pastor of Saint Andrew’s Chapel in Sanford, Fla., where he served under Reformed theologian R.C.
 Sproul before Sproul’s death.
 Parsons is also a Ligonier Ministries teaching fellow and edits its Tabletalk magazine.
-He intends to appeal the decision, according to MinistryWatch.

 What similar PCA actions occurred recently?
 The denomination’s administrators accepted the resignation of a top leader one week ago.
 Bryan Chapell, who served as the PCA’s stated clerk before resigning, started a controversy last month during an interview on The Gospel Coalition’s Gospelbound podcast.
 Chapell held up a Post-it note with a list of pastors written on it and said they had all left their families, or the faith, or taken their own lives.
-Chapell posted a public apology and resigned after calls for investigation into his behavior.
+Chapell posted a public apology and resigned after calls for an investigation into his behavior.

 Dig deeper: Read Zoe Miller’s report for more details on the Bryan Chapell controversy.